PM Commentary by Stacy Goff, asapm President, IPMA-USA.

 We have written about using Budgets as a resource, rather than a constraint; still, funding Executives need the same level of transparency, insight and control over their project portfolios as they have in their operations and capital portfolios.
 But, when a team completes its discovery and identifies design options, competent Managers must make the decisions needed to either move forward, or to table the initiative until refinements cause the benefits to outweigh the costs.

-Less effective Managers in Exhibit B organizations mandate what in my years of growing up in the West was called a blivit: Ten pounds of bulls**t in a five pound sack.
+Less effective Managers in Exhibit B organizations mandate what in my years of growing up in the Western United States was called a blivit: Ten pounds of bulls**t in a five pound sack.
 You don”t really want to put much pressure on a blivit.
 Yet too often, when PMs raise concerns, their Managers respond with something like: “Get it done anyway!”
 This worst of all possible actions results in predictable sub-optimization.
 Executives tend not to like the outcomes of blivit projects.

 One problem with managing scope is that in most internal projects (and in some contractual engagements), you can”t really measure scope until 15%-25% of the way through them (indeed, in some projects some cannot even measure it then).
 By that time, it is really, really difficult in less-effective organizations to change project time and budget, even when the changes are based on new project information.
 Even after Requirements are clear, some projects have significant additional scope discovery later–sometimes much later, despite the team”s best efforts.